nimblehq/publish-github-wiki-action/README.md

 2. **Create at least one Wiki Page in the "Wiki" tab**

-   This is required to initalize the project's Wiki repository.
+   This is required to initialize the project's Wiki repository.

    ![Create Wiki Page](https://user-images.githubusercontent.com/34730459/162666191-5f8cf77b-925f-4bec-b3b9-4ae4996444a9.png)